-Practice 2.3 Set clear performance expectations
+Practice 2.3: Set clear performance expectations

-- Create and share expectations for a level of professional performance by every role in the system. - Develop and implement performance-management processes that include clear means for monitoring progress, flexibility to rapidly respond to professional learning needs, and opportunities to revise milestones as needed.
+- Create and share expectations for a level of professional performance in every role in the system. - Develop and implement performance-management processes that include clear means for monitoring progress, the flexibility to rapidly respond to professional learning needs, and opportunities to revise milestones as needed.

 Define expectations for teachers, clearly and realistically considering how to effectively leverage teacher time and effort.
-Develop a daily and weekly schedule that reflects this priority of effective use of teacher time.
+Develop daily and weekly schedules that reflect this priority of effective use of teacher time.
 When asking more of a teacher, consider removing another responsibility.

-Accountability for teaching and learning (2.3.10)
+Accountability for Teaching and Learning (2.3.10)